opentripplanner/OpenTripPlanner/docs/In-Station-Navigation.md

 #### Example: transferring between platforms at Oslo Central

-This example instructs the passenger get off a train, then walking down the stairs and via a tunnel to another platform.
+This example instructs the passenger to get off a train, then walking down the stairs and via a tunnel to another platform.

 ![Transferring at Oslo 2](images/transfer-oslo-2.png)